 Embark on a small-group hiking tour from Queenstown to Mt Cook and Hooker Valley.
 Experience spectacular destinations, secret stops, wildlife viewings, and more with Cheeky Kiwi Travel.

-- Kawarau Suspension Bridge - Leaving Queenstown, the route takes us through the magnificent Kawarau Gorge,…
+- Kawarau Suspension Bridge - Leaving Queenstown, the route takes us through the magnificent Kawarau Gorge, showcasing stunning…

 - Kawarau Suspension Bridge - Leaving Queenstown, the route takes us through the magnificent Kawarau Gorge, showcasing stunning vistas, the Kawarau Suspension Bridge, and the renowned Roaring Meg Lookout.
 If time and lighting allow, there will be a stop for the first memorable photo of the tour.

-- Cromwell - Upon exiting the Kawarau Gorge, the tour enters Cromwell, a region known for its fruit and wine production.
+- Cromwell - Upon exiting the Kawarau Gorge, the tour enters Cromwell, known for its fruit and wine production.
 Passing vast vineyards, the journey crosses Lake Dunstan and follows the scenic lake towards Lindis Pass.

 - Lindis Pass - As the altitude increases, Lindis Pass offers breathtaking views of the valleys below.
 Being one of only three alpine roads through the otherwise impassable Southern Alps, a stop at the famous lookout at the top of the pass is a must for a photo opportunity.